briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 ## Write browsable coverage to a directory and view with simple HTTP server

-Run pyest with the following options:
+Run pytest with the following options:

 ```
 pytest backend --cov=backend --cov-report html:backend/.coverage